 - Darwin region (Adelaide, Mary, Wildman and Finniss catchments) in the Northern Territory.

 Find out more about the work to improve water infrastructure in the north on the Department of Agriculture and Water Resources website.

 Rockwood Weir, Queensland

 The government has also committed $130 million to co-fund the construction of the Rookwood Weir on the Fitzroy River, west of Rockhampton, which has the potential to kick-start an agricultural boom in central Queensland.
-The project, which has already obtained Commonwealth environmental approval, would create 2,000 jobs and boost agricultural production by more than $1 billion.

 Governments in northern Australia can also partner with the Australian Government through the National Water Infrastructure Loan Facility which is providing a further $2 billion in concessional loans for the development of water infrastructure.